Francisco-Gabriel-Murillo-Roldan/renfe-calibracion/README.md

 # renfe-calibracion

-Reverse engineering applied to railway simulation.
+Ethical reverse engineering applied to railway simulation.
 Analysis of adhesion, braking, and traction physics for 11 RENFE locomotive series through experimental testing.

 # Diesel Locomotive Parametric Calibration Project for Open Rails

 **Author:** Francisco Gabriel Murillo Roldán

 **Degree:** Mining Engineer

 **Methodology:** Teluroncio Method (empirical calibration through standardized testing)

 ## 📌 Project Overview

-This repository documents a reverse engineering project applied to the **Open Rails** open-source train simulator.
+This repository documents an ethical reverse engineering project applied to the **Open Rails** open-source train simulator.

 A proprietary calibration method (the "Teluroncio Method") was developed to adjust the adhesion, braking, and traction physics of diesel locomotives, using **authentic technical documentation** (tractive effort curves, operator manuals, RENFE datasheets) and a rigorous **empirical testing plan** standardized on a 2% grade with 600 tons.

 As a result, **11 locomotive series** (ALCO and General Motors) have been calibrated, spanning different technological generations from the 1960s to the 2000s.

+⚠️ **Important**: All analysis of configuration files (.eng, .inc) has been carried out exclusively on text-based parameter files for the sole purpose of correcting and improving simulation physics.
+This process does not involve software decompilation, circumvention of protection systems, or access to closed source code.
+No original third-party files are redistributed in this repository.

 ## 🚂 Calibrated Locomotives